juanjbsalas/Road-To-Hire/README.md

 ### `docs/`

-Contains the source files for my personal portfolio site.
+Contains the source files for my personal portfolio site and to-do web app.
 This folder is deployed through GitHub Pages.

 ### `Colt's Camp HTML/`